Tuition and Payments

-Fees for coursework vary due to the student’s residency standing, undergraduate, graduate or post-graduate status, credit hours, and the applicability of any course fees charged to specific courses or programs.
-Detailed information on tuition and fee rates and residency status can be found on the Cashier’s website.
+Fees for coursework vary due to the student’s residency, undergraduate, graduate or post-graduate status, credit hours, and the applicability of any course fees charged to specific courses or programs.
+Detailed information on tuition and fee rates and residency can be found on the Student Financial Services website.

-A Statement of Financial Responsibility will be presented to all students once per academic year.
+A Statement of Financial Responsibility will be presented to all students at least once per academic year.
 The agreement explains the billing methods, payment options, and all policies related to student accounts.
 It is the responsibility of the student that fees and other financial obligations are paid as they become due regardless of who is making the payments.
-Students who need assistance in meeting financial obligations to the university should contact the Financial Aid Office in a timely manner.
+Students who need assistance in meeting financial obligations to the University should contact the Student Financial Services Office in a timely manner.
 Students are expected to adhere to important dates and policies that impact fees.
-Due dates and fee reassessment dates are posted on the Cashier’s website and through links on the eBill website.
+Due dates and fee reassessment dates are posted on the Student Financial Services website and through links on the eBill website.
 The non-payment of any financial obligation may result in additional collection fees, the inability to register, and the withholding of student records.

-The Cashier’s Office bills you by posting a monthly student account billing statement on eBill around the 10th of any month in which there's a new charge or credit on your account.
-The Cashier's Office will send you and your authorized payer (if any) a billing notification email reminder to check your statement and pay any balance due.
+The Student Financial Services Office bills you by posting a monthly student account billing statement on eBill around the 17th of any month in which there is a new charge or credit on your account.
+The Student Financial Services Office will send you and your authorized payer (if any) a billing notification email reminder to check your statement and pay any balance due.
 The mail.umsl.edu email address will be used for students and the authorized payers email address will be used for authorized payers.

 Payment of Fees

-Payments are due on the first day of each month.
-The minimum payment can be found at the top of the monthly billing statement or by checking the percentage due as shown in the billing schedules on the Cashier’s website.
+Payments are due on the 10th day of each month.
+The minimum payment can be found at the top of the monthly billing statement or by checking the percentage due as shown in the billing schedules on the Student Financial Services website.
 If a student chooses to make the minimum payment or a partial payment, a finance charge of 1% will be assessed on the unpaid billed balance.
 The monthly 1% finance charge can be avoided by paying the balance in full.
-A $25 late payment fee will be charged to student accounts which have been billed and not paid by the due date.
+A $25 late payment fee will be charged to student accounts in which the billed minimum or payment in full is not paid by the due date.

-Mail – Send your check or money order to the Cashier’s Office at: University of Missouri - St. Louis 285 Millennium Student Center (MC 212) One University Blvd.
-St. Louis, MO 63121-4400.
+Mail – Send your check or money order to the Student Financial Services Office at: University of Missouri - St. Louis, 327 Millennium Student Center, One University Blvd., St. Louis, MO 63121-4400.
 Include student name and student number on the check or money order.

-In person – Visit the Cashier’s Office on the second floor of the Millennium Student Center in room 285.
-Payment in cash, check, money order or pin based MasterCard or VISA debit are accepted.
-Credit card payments cannot be processed at the Cashier's Office, but are accepted online from http://ebill.umsl.edu.
+In person – Visit the Student Financial Services Office on the third floor of the Millennium Student Center in Room 327.
+Payment in cash, check, money order or pin-based debit are accepted.
+Credit card payments cannot be processed at the Student Financial Services Office, but are accepted online at http://ebill.umsl.edu.

-Payment Drop Box – A secure payment drop box is situated just outside the Cashier’s Office, room 285 of the Millennium Student Center.
+Payment Drop Box – A secure payment drop box is located outside the Student Financial Services Office, Room 327 of the Millennium Student Center.
 Only check or money order payments, please.

-Any communications concerning disputed debts, including instruments tendered as full satisfaction of debt, must be sent to Account Disputes, 1 University Blvd., 289 Millennium Student Center, St. Louis, MO 63121-4400.
+Any communications concerning disputed debts, including instruments tendered as full satisfaction of debt, must be sent to Account Disputes, One University Blvd., 349 Millennium Student Center, St. Louis, MO 63121-4400.

-Any check presented to the university for payment that is returned unpaid will be assessed a $20.00 returned check fee in addition to any fees that the bank may charge.
+Any check presented to the University for payment that is not honored by your bank will be assessed a $20.00 returned check fee in addition to any fees that the bank may charge.

 Third Party Sponsor – When an organization makes a commitment to pay your educational expenses, they are considered a Third Party Sponsor.
-If you are expecting a third party sponsor to pay your tuition and fees, you will need to have your sponsor submit a letter of authorization to the Cashier's Office.
+If you are expecting a third party sponsor to pay your tuition and fees, you will need to have your sponsor submit a letter of authorization to the Student Financial Services Office.
 Once the sponsor’s letter is received, a credit for the amount the sponsor has indicated will be applied to your student account.
 An invoice for this amount will then be sent to your sponsor.
 You are responsible for paying any charges not covered by your sponsor on time, to avoid finance and late charges or other penalties.
-If your sponsor ends up not paying for the charges they authorized, the responsibility of paying those charges defaults back to you.
+If your sponsor does not pay for the charges they authorized, the responsibility of paying those charges defaults back to you.

 UMSL Compliance with the Veteran Access, Choice and Accountability Act of 2014, Section 702